ordinaryseeker/open-religion/_pages/revelation-authority-scientific-method.md

 Also, any search with this method needs funding and resources (unlike revelations and thinking which can be done for free).
 This might insert limitations and even biases into the process.

 Lastly, there is the "is-ought problem".
 Just by knowing how things are today or were in the past is not always enough to determine how things should be in the future.
-The Scientific Method has something to offer here if different policies can be tried out experimentally or occurred in the past due to accidents of history but if those options are not available we are largely left to our older methods.
+The Scientific Method has something to offer here if different policies can be tried out experimentally or occurred in the past due to accidents of history but if those options are not available we are largely left to our older methods of thinking and intuition.

 But to conclude, it is important to note that despite its drawbacks the Scientific Method is the only reliable method of knowing the nature of reality known to man.
-We have known more about the world in the past 300 years than the million years before that combined, thanks to this method.
+We have known more about the world in the past 300 years than the hundred thousand years before that combined, thanks to this method.

 The reason to even talk about this topic is to highlight two aspects of Open Religion.
 One, Open Religion should always be based on Scientific Facts and should be updated as new facts come to light.
 Two, Open Religion itself is not a scientific endeavor because it is in the business of recommending how a person or society should be in the future to maximize well-being and we have not run hundreds of experiments to pick these recommendations.
+Also there is no one recommendation that works perfectly for everyone.
+So the method employed is to list options in each category for individuals to pick, modify or reject.

-<strong>References</strong>
+<h3><strong>References</strong></h3>
 To be added

 &nbsp;